vbnair/restaurantFinder/README.md

 ##### 📚 Explore and Learn!
 This project is a gateway to exploring and learning.
-I created it as an educational tool to showcase the integration of various technologies.
+I created it for exploring and showcase the integration of various technologies.
 Dive in, experiment, and enjoy the journey! 🌟